GuideNepalNRNRemittanceHundiBankingPersonal Finance

 Newer entrants.
 App-only experience, transparent fees, published exchange rates.

-- Wise uses the mid-market exchange rate (the rate you see on Google) and charges a small transparent fee — typically 0.5–1.5% of the send amount depending on currency and corridor.
+• Wise uses the mid-market exchange rate (the rate you see on Google) and charges a small transparent fee, typically 0.5–1.5% of the send amount depending on currency and corridor.
 NPR is supported as a destination currency from USD, GBP, EUR, AUD, CAD and several others.
 Limits: up to NPR 1 million per transfer, NPR 2 million per recipient per day.
 Speed: minutes to same business day for most Nepali banks.

-- Remitly offers tiered pricing — US$3.99 fee for sends US$10–US$999, free above US$1,000 (up to US$30,000 per transfer).
-Exchange rates are competitive but typically include a small margin over mid-market (often 0.5–1.0%).
+• Remitly runs tiered pricing.
+A US$3.99 fee applies for sends of US$10–US$999, and the fee is waived above US$1,000 (up to US$30,000 per transfer).
+Exchange rates are competitive but typically carry a small margin over mid-market (often 0.5–1.0%).
 Supports bank deposit, cash pickup, and mobile wallet delivery in Nepal.

-- Best for: Tech-comfortable NRNs sending US$200–US$3,000 transfers regularly; corridors where the licensed remit margin is uncompetitive; anyone who wants a clean digital receipt trail for taxes or future loan applications.
+• Best for: Tech-comfortable NRNs sending US$200–US$3,000 transfers regularly; corridors where the licensed remit margin is uncompetitive; anyone who wants a clean digital receipt trail for taxes or future loan applications.

 4. Hundi (don't)